klustria/helidon-mp-ocivault-unittest/Practices.md

            Assertions.assertEquals(FakeSecretsData.getDecodedValue(secretKey), response);
        }
        ```
-    2. Run the test by doing either of the following:
-        1. Right-click on `CdiBeanFakeTest` found on the `Project` window tool and choose `Run 'CdiBeanFakeTest'` from the drop-down menu.
-        2. Click on the green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
+    2. Validate the test by clicking on the green arrow head on the left side of the `testGetUsernameAndPassword()` method declaration and choose `Run 'testGetUnknownSecret()'`.
+Expect the test result to be successful.
-    3. The test will begin execution and all test results, particularly that of `testCreateSecret()` and `testGetUsernameAndPassword()` should show that they had completed successfully.
 14. Our final test method will implement a negative scenario that would replicate a failure case where a non-existent secret is being retrieved.
     1. Use the injected `webTarget` object to make an http requests that use get method on `secret/unknown` path.
 The `unknown` part on the path represents the secret name and hence should result to failure.
 Place this code snippet right after the `testGetUsernameAndPassword()` method:
        ```java